 whereby a function designed to create representations for one modality may be constrained (represented by $\sim$) by a similar function from another modality, with the assumption that relationships between data points in the first modality should be relatively well-preserved in the second modality.

-Joint representations tend to be the most common approach to representing two or modalities together in a model because it is the easiest approach.
-For example, joining vectorized multimodal data together through concatenation before entering a model tends to be one of the easiest approaches to joint representation.
+Joint representations tend to be the most common approach to representing two or more modalities together in a model because it is perhaps the most straightforward approach.
+For example, joining vectorized multimodal data together through concatenation before entering a model tends to be one of the most direct approaches to joint representation.
 In \cite{vanSonsbeek2020}, for example, chest x-rays are combined with text data from electronic health records in a vectorized form using a pretrained model first.
 Then, the vectors from each modality are sent individually through two attention-based blocks, then concatenated into a joint feature space to predict a possible cardiovascular disease and generate a free-text “impression” of the condition.
 Other joint representation models follow simpler methods, simply extracting baseline features from a pretrained model and concatenating them \cite{Daza2020,Yang2020}.

-Although coordinated representations have traditionally tended to be more difficult to implement, the convenience of neural network architectural and loss adjustments have resulted in increased traction in publications embodying coordinated representations \cite{Xing2022,Wang2023b,chauhan2020joint,pmlr-v139-radford21a,Zhang2022MLHC,Bhalodia2021}.
-One of the most notable of these in AI pop culture is OpenAI's CLIP model, which formed representations for OpenAI's DALL$\cdot$E 2 \cite{pmlr-v139-radford21a,Ramesh2022HierarchicalTI} and used a contrastive-learning approach to shape both image embeddings of entire images to match text embeddings of entire captions describing those images.
-The representations learned from CLIP were demonstrated to not only perform well in zero-shot image-to-text or text-to-image models, but also to produce representations that could outpace baseline supervised learning models.
-In a biomedical context, similar models abound, including ConVIRT, a predecessor and inspiration for CLIP \cite{Zhang2022MLHC}, and related works \cite{Bhalodia2021}.
+Although coordinated representations have traditionally tended to be more challenging to implement, the convenience of neural network architectural and loss adjustments have resulted in increased traction in publications embodying coordinated representations \cite{Xing2022,Wang2023b,chauhan2020joint,pmlr-v139-radford21a,Zhang2022MLHC,Bhalodia2021}.
+One of the most notable of these in recent AI approaches is OpenAI's Contrastive Language-Image Pre-Training (CLIP) model, which forms representations for OpenAI's DALL$\cdot$E 2 \cite{pmlr-v139-radford21a,Ramesh2022HierarchicalTI} and uses a contrastive-learning approach to shape both image embeddings of entire images to match text embeddings of entire captions describing those images.
+The representations learned from CLIP were demonstrated to not only perform well in zero-shot image-to-text or text-to-image models, but also to produce representations that could outpace baseline supervised learning methods.
+In a biomedical context, similar models abound, including ConVIRT, a predecessor and forerunner for CLIP \cite{Zhang2022MLHC}, and related works \cite{Bhalodia2021}.